 I turn my oven on to broil.

-I get my rolls and cut one in half.
-I spoon some onion and pepper on the bread.
+I also get my rolls and cut one in half.
+Finally, I spoon some onion and pepper on the bread.

-I add a slice of muenster cheese to each sub setup.
+I also add a slice of muenster cheese to each sausage sub setup.

-Time to stick them in the broiler.
+Time to stick the sausage sub in the broiler.
 I stand there and watch them so the subs don’t burn.
 It takes about one minute.

 - 2 tablespoons olive oil